Fire

 Chloride and soot removal

-As the smoke from the fire cools, pollutant separation occurs.
-Gaseous products condense on cooler surfaces.
-As the gas cloud cools, the water and acids form droplets, carrying away gaseous compounds and solids.
 Soot and ash deposits form on surfaces and objects.
-The soot and flue gas condensate condenses back and collides with the structure of the building, the plant’s equipment and stocks.
+The soot and flue gas condensate condenses back and collides with the structure of the building, the plant’s equipment and supplies.

 Chemical and mechanical chloride and soot removal